-Section Title Overview 4.1 General Requirements for the general principles of Chapter 4 4.2 Loads to be Considered in Local Strength Additional requirements for loads to be considered in the local strength requirements specified in Chapter 6, Part 1 .
-4.3 Loads to be Considered in Strength Assessment by Cargo Hold Analysis Additional requirements for loading condition, etc. to be considered in the requirements for strength assessment by cargo hold analysis specified in Chapter 8 and Chapter 8 , Part 1 .
+Section Title Overview 4.1 General Requirements for the general principles of Chapter 4 4.2 Loads to be Considered in Local Strength Additional requirements for loads to be considered in t local strength requirements specified in Chapter 6, Part 4.3 Loads to be Considered in Strength Assessment by Cargo Hold Analysis Additional requirements for loading condition, etc. to be considered in the requirements for strength assessment by cargo hold analysis specified in Chapter 8 and Chapter 8 , Part 1 .
 4.4 Loads to be Considered in Fatigue Additional requirements for loads to be considered in the fatigue strength assessment requirements specified in Chapter 9 and Chapter 9 , Part 1 .
-4.5 Loads to be Considered in Equipment Additional requirements for loads to be considered in strength requirements for hatch covers, among other equipment requirements specified in Chapter 14.